tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:Mechanism
 - Preferred Label: Mechanism
-- Definition: An entity that can execute DataQualityMethods.
+- Definition: An entity that can execute bdqffdq:DataQualityMethods.
 - SubClass Of: FundamentalConcept; SolutionsConcept
-- Comments: Mechanisms may produce DataQualityReports as products.
+- Comments: A bdqffdq:Mechanism may produce bdqffdq:DataQualityReports as products.
-The bdqffdq concept of Mechanism describes the entity that performs an Assertion test (code, external service, actor, etc.).
-Tied to a Specification via the concept of an Implementation.
+A bdqffdq:Mechanism describes the entity that performs a bdqffdq:Assertion Test (code, external service, actor, etc.).
+Tied to a bdqffdq:Specification via the concept of a bdqffdq:Implementation.

 ********************